 - Assess the Spill: The spilled material should be assessed to determine its properties and potential hazards.
 This information will be used to determine the appropriate cleanup methods and PPE.

 - Cleanup: The spilled material should be cleaned up using appropriate methods and equipment.
-This may involve using absorbents, neutralizing agents, or other specialized cleanup methods.
-The cleanup should be conducted in a safe and controlled manner, with appropriate PPE and controls in place to minimize risks to workers and the environment.
+This may involve using absorbents, neutralising agents, or other specialised cleanup methods.
+The cleanup should be conducted in a safe and controlled manner, with appropriate PPE and controls in place to minimise risks to workers and the environment.

 - Dispose of the Spilled Material: The spilled material must be disposed of in accordance with applicable regulations and company policies.
 This may involve transporting it to a designated waste disposal site, or following other specific disposal requirements.